UC Berkeley's student housing plans and goals.

-- More than 1,000 students in below-market campus apartments.
-This means more than 1,000 students will no longer need to compete for the city's limited housing inventory.
+- More than 1,100 students in below-market campus apartments.
+This means more than 1,100 students will no longer need to compete for the city's limited housing inventory.

 - 1.7-acres of renewed and revitalized park space for the safe enjoyment of everyone.